7 things to see from the water while sightseeing in New York City

 The Hudson River and East River form the two sides of Manhattan’s peninsula.
 To the south, the Upper Bay separates New Jersey from New York and offers tourists looking for something different a chance to see Manhattan, Jersey City, Brooklyn and other boroughs from the water.

-Historically, New York has been a major seagoing city for all the United States history and is still an active and important port for commercial, recreational and military ships and boats.
+Historically, New York has been a major seagoing city and one of the best places to visit in United States history and is still an active and important port for commercial, recreational and military ships and boats.
 Many of New York’s most iconic landmarks are located on or adjacent to the water.
 The views of Manhattan’s skyline from the water, whether you are on a ferry, a commercial touring boat or a private vessel, are breathtaking.

 Touring the waterfront